zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 \end{aligned}
 $$

-Notice that, in the second equation, we had to reverse the refracted light direction because the microsurface is one-sided; refer to the discussion below Eqn.
+The second equation required a minor modification: we had to reverse the refracted light direction because the microsurface is one-sided; refer to the discussion below Eqn.
 2b for details.

 Comparison of Eqn.
 18a with 4b, which serves as a definition of a BSDF, reveals that the domain of integration is not the same.
-Therefore, we must perform a change of variables from the microsurface normal to the direction of incidence using the *Jacobian* of the transformation:
+Therefore, we must perform a change of variables from the microsurface normal to the direction of incidence.
+This process involves the determinant of the transformation called the *Jacobian*:

 $$ \tag{18b}
 	J(\bm{m}, \bm{r}) = \frac{\partial \Omega(\bm{m})}{\partial \Omega(\bm{r})},